devices-lab/pro2-cad-workshop/README.md

 We're done!
 Laser cutting files can be exported from the Part Studio.
 Right click on the surface and export the DXF or DWG for the specific face to cut out.
 You can also export STL, STEP, or 3MF files directly from the parts for 3d printing.

 ## Stretch Activities
+These activities are designed to push you beyond what we've explored in the previous walkthrough, and to allow you to continue exploring Onshape's features.
+Feel free to ask us if you need a hand or check out the [Onshape documentation](https://cad.onshape.com/help/Content/introduction.htm) for help.

 ### **Easy**: Placing button caps
 If you have finished designing the top panel, consider placing button caps in the assembly.
 We've already designed these for you in the Button part studio.
 Use the Insert tool in the Case Assembly to locate the buttons and place them.
-Insert the buttons "as rigid" so that they remain combined when moving them about, and use the "Fastened mate" to fix them to the positions in the cut-outs.
+Insert the buttons "as rigid" so that they remain combined when moving them about.
+Use the "Fastened mate" to fix them to the positions in the cut-outs.

 ###  **Medium**: Place screws and nuts
 In the Assembly tab, use the Insert tool to insert parts from "Standard Context".
 Find an M4 x 16 Socket head screw and an M4 nut to go with it and place it in the assembly.